Text Annotation Task

 Jump to search

-A Text Annotation Task is a text processing task that is an annotation task for text annotation items.
+A Text Annotation Task is a text processing task that is an annotation task to create annotated text items.

 - Context:

-- Task Output: Annotated Text (with text labels).
+- Task Output: Annotated Text Items (with text annotation labels).

 - ...

-- It can support a Corpus Annotation Task.
+- It can often support Multi-Annotator Text Annotation for text annotation consensus.

 - ...